Lilah Parsons

-Lilah Veronica Parsons (born 18 February 1988) is an English radio DJ, TV presenter, actress and former model, best known for being a presenter on MTV, co-presenting Capital Breakfast with Dave Berry and George Shelley and hosting a solo radio show on Heart.
+Lilah Veronica Parsons (born 18 February 1988) is an English broadcast journalist.
+She was formerly a model, as well as formerly being a TV and radio presenter.
+She is best known for previously being a presenter on MTV, co-presenting Capital Breakfast with Dave Berry and George Shelley, hosting a solo radio show on Heart, and her current job role of being a broadcast journalist for BBC News.

 Career

-Parsons began modelling at the age of 20, working for brands such as Chanel, Vivienne Westwood and Swatch before getting a job at MTV and moving into presenting.
+Parsons was scouted as a model at a party at the age of 20.
+She modelled for brands such as Chanel, Make Jewellery Magazine, Peacocks, Harper’s Bazaar, Vivienne Westwood, and Swatch before getting a job at MTV and moving into presenting.

-She is represented by 84World and by InterTalent as an actor.
+She is represented by Select Model London.

 Media

 Parsons hosted several shows at MTV UK, such as MTV Essentials, MTV Asks and This Week’s MTV Top 20, as well as MTV's coverage of Snowbombing Festival in Austria in 2013 and 2014; some of these programmes also aired elsewhere on MTV Live HD.
-Parsons also hosted a weekly programme on Fridays and co-hosted Hoxton Fashion Show on Shoreditch web radio station Hoxton Radio in 2014 and 2015.
+Parsons also hosted a weekly programme on Fridays and co-hosted Hoxton Fashion Show on Shoreditch web radio station, Hoxton Radio, in 2014 and 2015.

 In February 2016, along with George Shelley, Parsons was confirmed as a new co-presenter of Capital Breakfast, joining Dave Berry and replacing Lisa Snowdon, who left the show at the end of 2015.
 In early 2016, she hosted the Brits Red Carpet live show alongside George Shelley.
-The duo also hosted the Brits Red Carpet in 2017, interviewing Ed Sheeran, Katy Perry, Little Mix, Dua Lipa and more.
+The duo also hosted the Brit Awards Red Carpet in 2017, interviewing Ed Sheeran, Katy Perry, Little Mix, Dua Lipa and more.

-In December 2017, Parsons began to cover radio shows on Heart FM, a sister network of Capital (both are owned and operated by Global).
+In December 2017, Parsons began to cover radio shows on Heart Radio, a sister network of Capital (both are owned and operated by Global).
 On 9 January 2018, it was announced that she would be hosting her own late show Friday to Sunday nights from 10pm, Heart's Feel Good Weekend.
 The first episode aired four days later.
+Parsons stepped down from Sunday nights in July 2018.

 Parsons left Heart in December 2021 and was replaced by Rezzy Ghadjar.

-Parsons co-hosted the first season (2017–18) of PopBuzz Presents, a weekly entertainment show that is live-streamed on Twitter with guests such as Meghan Trainor, Craig David, Louis Tomlinson and P!nk.
+Parsons co-hosted the first season (2017–2018) of PopBuzz Presents, a weekly entertainment show from PopBuzz (now Capital Buzz) that was live-streamed on Twitter with guests such as Meghan Trainor, Craig David, Louis Tomlinson and P!nk with Will Hardy.

-On Channel 5's daily live morning phone-in debate programme The Wright Stuff and its 2018 replacement Jeremy Vine she is a frequent guest.